AutoMoT icon AutoMoT: A Unified Vision-Language-Action Model with Asynchronous Mixture-of-Transformers for End-to-End Autonomous Driving

 Abstract

 Integrating vision-language models (VLMs) into end-to-end (E2E) autonomous driving (AD) systems has shown promise in improving scene understanding.
-However, existing integration strategies suffer from several limitations: they either struggle to resolve distribution misalignment between reasoning and action spaces, underexploit the general reasoning capabilities of pretrained VLMs, or incur substantial inference latency during action policies generation, which degrades driving performance.
+However, existing integration strategies suffer from several limitations: they either struggle to resolve distribution misalignment between reasoning and action spaces, underexploit the general reasoning capabilities of pretrained VLMs, or incur substantial inference latency during action policy generation, which degrades driving performance.
 To address these challenges, we propose AutoMoT in this work, an end-to-end AD framework that unifies reasoning and action generation within a single vision-language-action (VLA) model.
-Our approach leverages a mixture-of-transformer (MoT) architecture with joint attention sharing, which preserves the general reasoning capabilities of pre-trained VLMs while enabling efficient fast-slow inference through asynchronous execution at different task frequencies.
+Our approach leverages a mixture-of-transformers (MoT) architecture with joint attention sharing, which preserves the general reasoning capabilities of pre-trained VLMs while enabling efficient fast-slow inference through asynchronous execution at different task frequencies.
 Additionally, we introduce a VLA-oriented differentiable action refiner that further enhances driving performance via diffusion-based fine-tuning.
 Extensive experiments on multiple benchmarks, under both open- and closed-loop settings, demonstrate that AutoMoT achieves competitive performance compared to state-of-the-art methods.

 Framework